christianalfoni/docs/pages/docs/guides/redirect.md

 Therefore, `www` redirect is the best option.
 There are two ways to achieve that for your app.

-## 1. Using now-examples/redirect
+## 1. Deploy a Now redirect application

-Now we are going to deploy a [simple web app](https://github.com/now-examples/redirect) which receives all the `www` traffic and redirect them to your naked domain.

-To deploy this, run the following command:<br/>
-(Make sure to add a trailing slash to the redirect URL as shown below.)
+By running the following command you are deploying [a generic application](https://github.com/now-examples/redirect) from Now that redirects the traffic from `www` to your naked domain, so make sure you change out the `REDIRECT_URL` value.
+Also make sure to add a trailing slash to the redirect URL as shown below.

 <TerminalInput>now -e REDIRECT_URL=https://mycompany.com/ now-examples/redirect</TerminalInput>

-Then, you will get a deployment URL like this: `https://now-redirect-otytioldup.now.sh`.
+Then, you will get a deployment URL looking something like this: `https://now-redirect-otytioldup.now.sh`.

 Now, alias that into your `www` domain like this: